apache/incubator-tuweni/PACKAGES.md

 Utilities for better junit testing.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-junit` (`cava-junit.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-junit` (`tuweni-junit.jar`).

 # Package org.apache.tuweni.kademlia

 An implementation of the kademlia distributed hash (routing) table.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-kademlia` (`cava-kademlia.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-kademlia` (`tuweni-kademlia.jar`).

 # Package org.apache.tuweni.kv

 Classes and utilities for working with key/value stores.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-kv` (`cava-kv.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-kv` (`tuweni-kv.jar`).

 # Package org.apache.tuweni.net

 Classes and utilities for working with networking.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-net` (`cava-net.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-net` (`tuweni-net.jar`).

 # Package org.apache.tuweni.net.coroutines

 Classes and utilities for coroutine based networking.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-net-coroutines` (`cava-net-coroutines.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-net-coroutines` (`tuweni-net-coroutines.jar`).

 # Package org.apache.tuweni.net.tls